Discover the basics to understand how Flutter. Learn the key concepts programming languageand much more.

 Dart

 Flutter uses Dart as its main programming language.
-Dart is a modern, high-performance language developed by Google, designed specifically for the mobile application development and web applications.
+Dart is a modern, high-performance language developed by Google, designed specifically for the development of mobile and web applications.
 Dart offers clear, concise syntax, fast compilation and support for advanced features such as static typing and asynchronous futures.

 Dart features